CSU men’s basketball rewrites Border War history with blowout against Wyoming

 A big bounce-back game at home meant two things: a reinvigorated squad and a footprint in one of CSU’s most notable rivalries.

-From the first meeting of CSU and UW to the 239 following games, no contest resulted in a 35-point blowout.
+From the first meeting of CSU and UW to the following 239 games, only one other contest resulted in a 35-point blowout.
 This year’s Rams decided to do something about that.

 “Really, really proud of the guys,” Medved said.
 “And like I told them in the locker, that’s something — a legacy — that they’ll never be able to take away from this team.”